Masmiseim36/nxpSDK/boards/frdmk82f/driver_examples/ftm/pwm_twochannel/readme.txt

 Overview
 ========
-The FTM pwm tow channgel Example project is a demonstration program that uses the KSDK software to generate a square pulse PWM on 2 channel to control the LED brightness.
+The FTM pwm two channel Example project is a demonstration program that uses the KSDK software to generate a square pulse PWM on 2 channel to control the LED brightness.
 - FTM generates a PWM with the increasing and decreasing duty cycle.
 - LED brightness is increasing and then dimming.
 This is a continuous process.

 Toolchain supported
 ===================
-- IAR embedded Workbench 7.50.1
+- IAR embedded Workbench  8.40.2
-- Keil MDK 5.17
+- Keil MDK  5.29
-- GCC ARM Embedded 2015-4.9-q3
+- GCC ARM Embedded  8.3.1
-- Kinetis Development Studio IDE 3.0.0
-- Atollic TrueSTUDIO 5.4.0
+- MCUXpresso  11.1.0

 Hardware requirements
 =====================